daniel-dara/easyXml/README.md

 Not yet available.

 # Features Implemented
-  * class "Node" that provides access to an XML elements name, value, and children.
+  * class "Node" that provides access to an XML element's name, value, and children.
-    * Has function "printTree" to print the XML tree starting from the given node
+    * contains function "findElement" to find an element with the given name (or path)
-    * Has function "findElement" to find an element with the given name
+    * global functions for printing and deleting a tree starting from the given node.
   * Parse an XML file with the following:
     * elements with values
     * elements with children